textproclab/lab-manual/lab-manual.md

 that any images are either vector graphics or are at sufficiently high resolutions (at least 300 dpi).

+## Making mistakes

+The work we do is complicated, and mistakes happen.
+When you notice a mistake, it's important that you report it promptly.
+While mistakes are unavoidable in science, negative impacts can be minimized by fostering a workplace where reporting mistakes is celebrated and accepted as part of the natural course of getting things done.
+Mistakes are opportunities to learn and grow, and identifying or noticing mistakes should be celebrated as part of our growth as scientists.

+Some scenarios you might encounter are:
+- You've shared a figure, statistic, or other result, and you've realized there's a bug in the code that generated it.
+- You tried to collect some data and the experiment crashed or yielded corrupted data.
+- You're re-reading a paper that you shared, and you notice a mistake or typo.
+- You made a plan with your project team and you realized it's flawed in some way.
+- You released a software package, and you've found a bug or error.

+Appropriate actions for each of the above scenarios:
+1. Double check, to the best of your ability, that the mistake is real.
+This may involve checking over code, rebooting a computer and restarting an experiment, re-reading reference text, etc.
+2. Create a GitHub issue describing the problem.
+Provide information about how to reproduce the problem (if applicable), the expected behavior, and the observed behavior.
+3. Coordinate over Slack to formulate an action plan.

 ## Who to go to with questions